 Every year Doc/Fest recruit a number of Festival Assistants to assist the team with preparations for the next Festival and the various year-round projects we coordinate.
-We are looking for two enthusiastic individuals to join our team from July to the end of September.
+We are looking for enthusiastic individuals to join our team.
 It's a wonderful chance to gain professional office experience which will include, taking and transferring calls and queries, taking minutes in team meetings and working with various departments within the Doc/Fest team.

 This is a great opportunity to work closely with the team to gain valuable professional office-based experience.
 You will be based in our Sheffield office and your typical duties might include: research tasks, maintaining databases, updating copy on the website and social networks, processing film submissions, and office runner tasks.

 These positions are unpaid internships which last for three month periods with a minimum commitment of two days a week.
 Our office hours are 9:30am – 5:30pm, Monday to Friday.